fenago/katacoda-scenarios/apache-spark/apache-spark-file-formats-csv-json/steps/8/text.md

 example_2.json - http://bit.ly/2lL3IST

-We already have cloned a github repository which contains a required file.
+**Note:** We already have cloned a github repository which contains a required file.
 Open `apache-spark/Files/chapter_10` to view file.

 **Step 5:** The following code is used to read the single line JSON file.